melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 ### Step 1: We need to import sample information for each cell from the original paper

+!!! question
-Question: have a look at the ifnb.filtered seurat metadata, can you spot what we've done here?
+    have a look at the ifnb.filtered seurat metadata, can you spot what we've done here?

 ```r
 # defining a function here to retrieve that information (code from https://satijalab.org/seurat/articles/de_vignette)